-- [10] Offensive or intimidating conduct or comments by applicants is unwarranted and harmful.
-They can also suggest that an applicant's objectives are not legitimately about access to records.
-Requiring employees to be subjected to and to respond to offensive, intimidating, threatening, insulting conduct or comments can have a detrimental effect on well-being. - [11] Depending on the nature of the case, one factor alone or multiple factors in concert with each other can lead to the second part of the test being met. - [12] To determine that a request is an abuse of process, one or more of the scenarios in one of the subsections must be met first.
+- [11] Depending on the nature of the case, one factor alone or multiple factors in concert with each other can lead to the second part of the test being met. - [12] To determine that a request is an abuse of process, one or more of the scenarios set out in the subsections must be met first.
 I will first examine s.
 6A(2)(c)(i).